 Conflict of interest is a state of affairs in which individuals, as well as institutions, are associated with multiple interests that can potentially corrupt the motive of the task.
 In everyday life, we work hard to overcome our natural inclination to perform in a professional and non-discriminatory manner so as to maintain the ethical requirements of the task at hand with integrity.
 To put it in context, researchers are held to higher standards of accountability in the sense of personal upstanding by the public because scientific judgments can literally be a matter of life and death.

-As a scientist, one must become aware of governmental funding sources along with private funding sources going into the research project with an aim to prevent potential suspicions cast upon the end result.
+As a scientist, one must become aware of government funding sources along with private funding sources going into the research project with an aim to prevent potential suspicions cast upon the end result.
 Conflict of interest is the most dangerous factor as it has the capacity to destroy the credibility of not only those involved but also of the subject matter itself.

 In order to be able to mitigate conflict of interests, take into deliberate consideration below mentioned quantifiable options: